NorthShore University HealthSystems/ University of Chicago Medicine

 - Optional Masters Degree for clinical professionals (MSCP) through the University of Chicago’s Department of Health Sciences.
 The MSCP offers a course of study in the theory, methods, and concepts of biostatistics, epidemiology, and health services research needed to design and carry out clinical and epidemiologic research.

-- NICHD and March of Dimes-funded basic science laboratory programs at both sites with multiple active R01 grants in relevant perinatal topics of infection induced preterm labor, mechanisms of biology and preeclampsia, risk reduction for cerebral palsy, mechanisms of fetal growth restriction, prevention of necrotizing enterocolitis and determinants of adverse pregnancy outcomes in vulnerable populations of women, with a specific focus on the relationship between chronic maternal stress and preterm birth.
+- NIH, NICHD, March of Dimes and American Heart Association-funded basic science laboratory programs and clinical studies in relevant perinatal topics such as infection induced preterm labor; mechanisms of biology and mechanism of preeclampsia including assessment of the clinical utility of angiogenic biomarkers in prediction of adverse outcomes; mechanism and interventions for risk reduction of cerebral palsy; mechanisms of fetal growth restriction; prevention of necrotizing enterocolitis and determinants of adverse pregnancy outcomes in vulnerable populations of women, with a specific focus on the relationship between chronic maternal stress and preterm birth.

 - A state-of-the-art, hi-fidelity multidisciplinary 13,000 square foot simulation center that will augment procedure and situation-based training including prenatal diagnostic techniques and obstetric emergencies.